dangrie158/email-categorization-thesis/source/15_chapter_7.md

 The mails were exported in ```mbox``` format.
 This file format is not formally standardized and the POSIX standard defines only a general format in the *Output Files* section of the ```mailx``` program[^mailx].
 This definition only specifies that mails always begin with the ```From``` token followed by a space, end with an empty line and that header and body are separated by a single, empty line.
 The messages itself follow RFC 2822 - *Internet Message Format*[^rfc-2822] with the extensions for non-ASCII text RFC 2045[^rfc-2045], RFC 2046[^rfc-2046] and RFC 2047[^rfc-2047] *Multipurpose Internet Mail Extensions (MIME)* part 1-3.

-Due to this lack of formal specification, the mails were preprocessed using the following steps:
+Due to the message format, the mails were preprocessed using the following steps:

 1. If the mail consists of multiple parts (e.g. the MIME-Type starts with ```multipart/```), recursively preprocess all parts as specified by RFC 2046.
 2. According to the ```Content-Transfer-Coding``` header, decode the content (e.g. ```quoted-printable``` or ```base64```).